AkiKurisu/AkiBT/README.md

 ### Edit shared variables in the editor

    SharedVariable can be added in the blackboard.
-Variables currently support Float, Int, Vector3, Bool, String, UnityEngine.Object and their inherited subtypes.

    <img src="./Docs/Images/SharedVariable.png" />